 On March 13, 2020, the Governor of Texas (the "Governor") declared a state of disaster for all counties in Texas in response to the Pandemic.
 Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster, and issuing executive orders that have the force and effect of law.
 The Governor has since issued a number of executive orders relating to COVID-19 preparedness and mitigation.
-Due to a recent spike in COVID-19 cases, recent executive orders modified the phased reopening of businesses in Texas, subject to further restrictions in the Governor's discretion.
-For example, Executive Order GA-28, as amended, which was issued on June 26, 2020, and remains in effect until modified, amended, rescinded or superseded by the Governor, established occupancy limits to 50 percent for most businesses in Texas, limited bars and similar establishments to drive-through, pickup or delivery options, and made most outdoor gatherings of more than 100 people subject to approval by local authorities, subject to exceptions outlined in the order.
-Businesses otherwise subject to a 50 percent occupancy limit and located in a county meeting certain Department of State Health Services criteria are eligible to operate at up to 75 percent of occupancy.
-In a separate order, the Governor imposed a moratorium on elective surgeries in Harris, Travis, Bexar and Dallas Counties.
+These include executive orders which have, among other things, imposed limitations on social gatherings and established occupancy limits for most businesses in Texas.
+Additionally, such orders required every person in Texas to wear a face covering over the nose and mouth while inside a commercial entity, building, or space open to the public, or in an outdoor public space when it is not feasible to maintain six feet of social distance, subject to certain exceptions.
+On March 2, 2021, the Governor issued Executive Order GA 34, effective March 10, 2021, which among other things rescinds and supersedes various prior executive orders and provides that (i) in all counties not in an "area with high hospitalization" (as defined in executive Order GA 34) there are no COVID-19 related operating limits for any business or other establishment and (ii) no person may be required by any jurisdiction to wear or to mandate the wearing of a face covering.
+The Governor retains the authority to impose additional restrictions on activities.
 Additional information regarding executive orders issued by the Governor is accessible on the website of the Governor at https://gov.texas.gov/.
 Neither the information on (nor accessed through) such website of the Governor is incorporated by reference, either expressly or by implication, into this Official Statement.